openfaas/ofc-bootstrap/README.md

 * Set `tls: true`
 * Choose between `issuer_type: "prod"` or `issuer_type: "staging"`
-* Choose between DNS Service `route53` or `clouddns` and update your service data
+* Choose between DNS Service `route53`, `clouddns` or `digitalocean` and then update init.yaml
-* Go to `# DNS Service Account secret` and choose the same service
+* Go to `# DNS Service Account secret` and choose and uncomment the section you need

-If you need to test in Staging and then go to Production without resetting the cluster:
+You can start out by using the Staging issuer, then switch to the production issuer.

-* Use `issuer_type: "staging"`
+* Set `issuer_type: "staging"`
 * Run ofc-bootstrap with the instructions bellow

-* Once you want to switch to the Production issuer
+When you want to switch to the Production issuer do the following:

 Flush out the staging certificates and orders